SaumyaBhatt106/mlflow-server/README.md

 All changes pushed to the `main` branch will execute a github-job to build and push a new image to [DockerHub Repo](https://hub.docker.com/repository/docker/saumyabhatt106/mlflow-server/general)

+**NOTE**

+1. User related data (permissions and authorizations) will no persists if the server goes down.
+This is a [known issue](https://github.com/mlflow/mlflow/issues/9155)
+2. Make sure to connect to a postgres server and provide the related data in the [.env](./.env) file.
+This is where all the logging and the experiment data will persists.

 ## Setup and Running locally

 Run the below given command to run ml-flow server locally.
 Plan is to shift this to an EC2 instance eventually.